op2-platforms/op2cad/README.md

 The current prefered way to work is to "Fork" the [main repository](https://github.com/op2-platforms/op2cad) to your own or enterprises GitHub account and clone this newly made repository to your C drive in a GitHub folder (C:\GitHub\op2cad).
 This way you can use right away all the preset projets (.prj), application properties (.prv) and any other file types utilizing absolute paths.

+If you have no experience at all with Git and only want access to this repository contents;

 &nbsp;

 ## Features